-Lutheranism believes the term “saints,” as it’s used in the Bible, refers to any believer, not just especially revered or influential ones.
-In the Old and New Testament, writers use the term to describe God’s people without mentioning any kind of canonization or codification process for sainthood, like is found in the Catholic church.
-Bible verses in which the term is used include:
+In the Old and New Testament, writers use the term to describe God’s people without mentioning any canonization or codification process for sainthood, like in the Catholic church.

 - Psalm 30:4, “Sing praises to the Lord, O you his saints, and give thanks to his holy name.”
 (ESV)

-- Daniel 7:27, “the greatness of the kingdoms under the whole heaven shall be given to the people of the saints of the Most High” (ESV)
+- Daniel 7:27, “The greatness of the kingdoms under the whole heaven shall be given to the people of the saints of the Most High.”
+(ESV)

 - Romans 1:7, “To all those in Rome who are loved by God and called to be saints.”
 (ESV)